 Ghughua Fossil Park – National Park

 Ghughua Fossil Park is in open – for what can go wrong with things that have survived everything possible for millions of years.
-However I was would soon discover what has been done to this precious heritage by our very own generation by marking the fossils with cheap paint.
-Spread across in a huge park like space with sprawling lawns.
-And tree-lined pathways it is a place good for a leisurely walk while admiring the ancient gems.
+However, I was would soon discover what has been done to this precious heritage by our very own generation by marking the fossils with cheap paint.
+Spread across in a huge park-like space with sprawling lawns.
+And tree-lined pathways in it is a place good for a leisurely walk while admiring the ancient gems.

 Most prominent displays include the fossil of a Eucalyptus tree that is supposed to be the oldest of its kind and is native to Australia.
 Fossils of palms trees are intriguing as it is also not believed to be a native plant.
 Other fossilized trees include Rudraksha and Aonla.
 There are live Jamun trees in the park.
 If you are there in the right season you can have the fresh Jamun.